Jon Herb

-Jon Allen Herb (born June 1, 1970) is an American former racecar owner, driver in the Indy Racing League and ARCA, and convicted child sex offender.
+Jon Allen Herb (born June 1, 1970) is an American convicted child sex offender and former racecar owner and driver in the Indy Racing League and ARCA.

 Racing career

 IRL debut

 Herb made his IRL debut in the opening round of the 2000 season.
 Herb raced in the Delphi Indy 200 at Walt Disney World Speedway.
 He qualified 26th, and finished 22nd, dropping out with handling problems.
 Herb spent most of the rest of the year driving in the ARCA series (best finished was eleventh, three times).

 Herb made his Indianapolis 500 debut in 2001, finishing 27th.
 He competed in five other races, with a best finish of ninth at Texas.
 He made six more starts in 2002, but did not attempt to qualify at Indy.

 Indy Pro Series

 In 2004, Herb moved to the Infiniti Pro Series, where he co-owned his team with Matt Young.
 His first IPS start was the Freedom 100, where dropped out with a broken suspension and finished seventeenth.
 He finished in the top-ten at the next two events he entered, netting a sixth place finish at Fontana and a seventh in the season finale in Fort Worth.

-He ran a full schedule in 2005, won the race at Phoenix, and finished seventh in the season points standings.
+Herd ran a full schedule in 2005, won the race at Phoenix, and finished seventh in the season points standings.

-In 23 Indy Pro Series starts from 2004 to 2006, he had one win, and a total of fifteen top-ten finishes.
+In 23 Indy Pro Series starts from 2004 to 2006, Herb had one win, and a total of fifteen top-ten finishes.